xxradar/debugging_kubernetes/readme.md

 ## Advanced debugging techniques in Kubernetes
 ### Introduction
 Pods are the fundamental building block of Kubernetes applications.
 They are the smallest, most basic deployable resource and represent a single instance of a running process.
 Pods are made of one or more containers sharing the network namespace, this includes the network interface, IP address, network ports and hostname.
-Pods are disposable and replaceable.
 Sometimes, you might want to add a container to a running pod for debugging puposes, but this is not as simple as it sounds.
 When you try to update or patch a running pod, the pod is terminated and a new one is deployed.

 This behavior can be illustrated.